duruaydogdu/duruaydogdu/README.md

 # Hi I'm Duru 👩🏻‍💻

-👩🏻‍🎓 I recently graduated from **Pamukkale University, Computer Engineering
+👩🏻‍🎓 I have recently completed my Bachelor's studies in Computer Engineering at Pamukkale University.

 🌱 I'm interested in Mobile Development and currently improving myself in iOS development